 Pilot Studies are a version of the main study that is run in miniature to test whether the components of the main study can all work together.
 It is focused on the processes of the main study, for example to ensure recruitment, randomisation, treatment, and follow-up assessments all run smoothly.
 It will therefore resemble the main study in many respects.
 In some cases this will be the first phase of the substantive study and data from the pilot phase may contribute to the final analysis; this can be referred to as an internal pilot.
 Or at the end of the pilot study the data may be analysed and set aside, a so-called external pilot.

-For a full definition of the terms 'feasibility study' and 'pilot study' visit the NETSCC website glossary page.
+For a full definition of the terms 'feasibility study' and 'pilot study' visit the NIHR website glossary page.

 In preparing for a substantive evaluation attention should be paid to appropriate guidance on how to develop interventions (such as the MRC guidance on developing and evaluating complex interventions and the IDEAL framework.